philrz/scratchwiki/docs/Code-Base-Walkthrough.md

 ## Libraries

 We are an Electron app, so [electron](https://www.electronjs.org/docs) is the core library we use.
-For those unfamiliar, it's helpful to understand the [main vs renderer processes](https://www.electronjs.org/docs/tutorial/application-architecture) in an Electron app.
+For those unfamiliar, it's helpful to understand the [main vs renderer processes](https://www.electronjs.org/docs/tutorial/quick-start#main-and-renderer-processes) in an Electron app.

 Additionally, we rely heavily on the node modules listed here:

 **JavaScript**

-- [Flow Type Checker](https://flow.org/) Check for errors with `npm run flow`
+- [TypeScript](https://www.typescriptlang.org/) Check for errors with `npm run tsc`
 - [ESLint](https://eslint.org/) Check for errors with `npm run lint`
 - [Prettier](https://prettier.io/docs/en/index.html) All code must be formatted with `npm run format`